Getting Started

 HAR FileUpload a HAR (HTTP Archive) file from captured API traffic.

-• Upload your Swagger file or paste the Swagger URL and click Fetch Collection.
+• Upload your Swagger file or enter the Swagger URL path (E.g. /api/v1/swagger.json) and click Fetch Collection.
+(Note: Enter the path alone, not the full URL).

 Thumbnail

-• ZeroThreat will automatically parse the file and list all API endpoints.
+• ZeroThreat will automatically parse all the API endpoints from the file or the URL.

 Step 4: Review and Configure API Endpoints